Plaza de España

 A Walk Through Plaza de España

-Located at one end of María Luisa park, in the shape of an ellipse, the incredible square is headed by a large central building, framed by two Baroque-style towers some 229 feet (70 meters) high.
+Located at one end of María Luisa Park, in the shape of an ellipse, the incredible square is headed by a large central building, framed by two Baroque-style towers some 229 feet (70 meters) high.
 Running along the walls of the building are 48 tiled alcoves and benches representing the 48 provinces that Spain had at the time.
 These benches have become a real tourist attraction, with Spaniards often taking photos at the bench representing their province of origin.

 Another one of the square's main attractions is the 1640-foot (500-meter) long canal that runs through.
 Not only is this beautiful, but you can also rent boats there and fully take in the splendor of the surroundings.